Sinandgrin/homeseer/README.md

 - "Lockable" devices (i.e. devices with Lock/Unlock controls) as a Home Assistant lock entity
 - "Status" devices (i.e. devices with no controls) as a Home Assistant sensor entity

 The type of entity created can also depend on whether a "quirk" has been added for the device (see below) and options chosen by the user during configuration.
 This custom integration currently supports creating entities for the following Home Assistant platforms: binary sensor, cover, light, lock, scene, sensor, switch.
-Fan and Media Player entities will be added in a future update!
+Fan and Media Player entities may be added in future updates.

+## Disclaimer

+This repository is a community-maintained fork of the original [HomeSeer integration](https://github.com/marthoc/homeseer).
+- There is **no official affiliation** with HomeSeer or its developers.
+- This software is provided **as-is**, without any warranties or guarantees of functionality.
+- Support is not guaranteed, but issues and pull requests are welcome.

+Use this integration at your own risk.

+## Key Differences from the Original Repository

+- Updated to fix breaking changes introduced in Home Assistant 2025.1.
+- Includes compatibility updates for future Home Assistant releases.

-## Pre-Installation
+### Pre-Installation
 This integration communicates with HomeSeer via both JSON and ASCII.
 You must enable control using JSON and ASCII commands in Tools/Setup/Network in the HomeSeer web interface.

 ## Installation
 This custom integration must be installed for it to be loaded by Home Assistant.

-_The recommended installation method is via [HACS](https://hacs.xyz)._

-### HACS

-1. Add https://github.com/marthoc/homeseer as a custom repository in HACS.
-2. Search for "HomeSeer" under "Integrations" in HACS.
-3. Click "Install".
-4. Proceed with Configuration (see below).

 ### Manual